Barracas Central

 Club Atlético Barracas Central is an Argentine professional football club from the district of Barracas, Buenos Aires.
 Established in 1904, Barracas Central returned to the Primera División, the top level of the Argentine football league system, in the 2022 season after the team won the Torneo Reducido.

+The club play their home matches at Estadio Claudio Chiqui Tapia, with capacity for 12,000 spectators.

 History

 Foundation and early years

 Felipe Cámpora, a truck driver, founded Club Atlético Barracas Central on 5 April 1904 under the name "Barracas Central del Sud”.
 Cámpora carried out the project and became the first president of the entity.
 During the early years of the club's foundation, the founders would each contribute 75¢ cents until 1906 where a monthly fee was paid.
 In 1911 Barracas joined the Argentine Football Association under the name “Villa Soldati” and began participating in the Argentine football intermediate division.

 In 1913 the club officially changed its name to "Barracas Central".
 The team crowned champion of the second division, División Intermedia, therefore gaining promotion to the Primera División, where Barracas would play until 1931 when football became professional in Argentina, with a new dissident league, Liga Argentina de Football organizing its own championships.
 Barracas Central stayed in the official league (that remained amateur) until 1934 when both leagues merged, being all the amateur teams relegated to the second division.